 Your site can be cached, commoditizing server time

-The nitty-gritty of measuring server-time was a lot of fun.
-It was enlightening as well.
-However, there is a bigger use case in which server-time doesn’t correlate to user-perceived performance: caches.
+The nitty-gritty of measuring server-time was a lot of fun and enlightening.
+However, there is a clearer use case in which server-time doesn’t correlate to user-perceived performance: caches.

 Does your site use a full-page cache plugin?
 If it does, the time it takes WordPress to process anything in the server becomes the time it takes the cache to return the page.
-No matter which kind of theme you use.
+The server setup is commoditized.

 Coda